Matt Olson Player Props: Braves vs. Rockies

-Matt Olson -- with an on-base percentage of .239 in his past 10 games, 106 points lower than his season-long percentage -- will be in action for the Atlanta Braves versus the Colorado Rockies, with Connor Seabold on the mound, on June 17 at 4:10 PM ET.
+Matt Olson -- with an on-base percentage of .244 in his past 10 games, 100 points lower than his season-long percentage -- will be in action for the Atlanta Braves against the Colorado Rockies, with Chase Anderson on the mound, on June 18 at 1:35 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Rockies.
+In his last game, he collected four RBI (going 1-for-4 with a home run) against the Rockies.

 Matt Olson Game Info & Props vs. the Rockies